chromium/chromium/docs/updater/functional_spec.md

 the COM API to a process that will install applications via that API.

 ### Installer User Interface
+During the initialization of the installer, the user is shown a splash screen UI briefly before a full-fledged UI is shown.
+Installer initialization involves unzipping and unpacking the installer files.

 During installation, the user is presented with a UI that displays the progress of the download and installation.
 The user may close the dialog, which cancels the installation.
 A cancelled installation still results in an event ping to